2002saketh/Crypto-Web/README.md

-# Cryptocurrency Tracker with React JS, Material UI and Chart JS
+# Crypto web with React JS, Material UI and Chart JS